About the Course

 Hazards and risks – In the fifth module of this COSHH Awareness course students will learn about the hazards and risks associated with hazardous substances, looking specifically at health conditions and ill health.
 You will be able to identify how conditions such as dermatitis are caused and exacerbated by exposure to hazardous substances or how certain environments can cause conditions such as asthma.
 Students will also be able to work with RIDDOR and recognise the importance of safety data sheets and emergency procedures.

 Risk Assessments – Being able to conduct an in depth risk assessment is an important element of the COSHH process.
 In this module, students will be able to conduct a detailed risk assessment, recognising the five steps; identifying the hazards, deciding who may be harmed and how, evaluating the risks, recording findings and carrying out a review.
 The module will also explore good practice and the hierarchy of control measures.

 Monitoring and surveillance – The final module of the COSHH training course will discuss the importance of ongoing monitoring and surveillance in the workplace.
 You should be able to understand the importance of ongoing monitoring such as health surveillance and accurate recording and reporting.

-The COSHH course is delivered as an e-learning course through interactive slides, allowing you to study anywhere, anytime at your own pace.
+The COSHH Awareness course is delivered as an e-learning course through interactive slides, allowing you to study anywhere, anytime at your own pace.
 At the end of each section, test your knowledge and if you pass the final end of course test by completing 21 out of 30 questions correctly, you will receive a PDF certificate of completion.

 Duration and Time Limit

-The course can be completed in approximately 2 hours and is self-paced so you can study for as long or as little as you wish.
+Our COSHH Awareness course can be completed in approximately 2 hours and is self-paced so you can study for as long or as little as you wish.